 In short, avoid trikes and avoid bikes with training wheels.
 Instead, it is ideal to start your child on a balance bike.
 This can be as early as 18 months, if you have a child who has a good sense of balance and is relatively athletic and daring.
 If your child seems to not be ready yet, don’t push it.
 Cycling should be fun, not something they have to do.

 When your child is ready, let them sit on a balance bike with their feet on the ground.
 The skill of pushing themselves forwards will start slowly, and then develop as their confidence improves and they naturally learn balance.
+Soon, they will be having lots of fun, and even keeping up with the bigger kids!

 Get a Decent Quality Kid’s Bike with Hand-Operated Brakes